-Online courses can accommodate a larger number of learners than in-house courses.
-With our in-house courses, we usually aim to have a maximum of twelve learners.
+Online courses can accommodate for a larger number of learners in contrast to in-house courses.
+With our in-house courses we usually aim for a maximum of twelve learners.
 This limitation does not exist for online courses.

 About the trainers